 Progressive Socialist Party

 Leader of the Progressive Socialist Party Walid Jumblatt blamed several pro-Syria politicians of hindering the formation of a new government.
-Jumblatt also accused foreign minister Bassil of “challenging the Taef Accord” and “playing with fire” after he laid out his main ideas for the new government’s policy.
-Moreover, Jumblatt speaks of unilateralism in the formation as if there was no premier at all.
+Jumblatt also accused foreign minister Bassil of "challenging the Taef Accord" and "playing with fire" after he laid out his main ideas for the new government's policy.
+Moreover, Jumblatt speaks of unilateralism in the formation as if there was no prime minister at all.
 However, he stated that he would not withdraw his ministers from the new cabinet.
-Instead, he will pursue a policy of “confrontation”.
+Instead, he will pursue a policy of "confrontation".
 Jumblatt expressed the wish to ask President Aoun as well as Hariri about the fate of the Taef Accord, the agreement that ended the civil war in 1989.
 He stated that if Hariri wants to renounce the Taef Accord, a major crisis will affect the country.
 Hariri responded to Jumblatt by stating that these comments are attempts to detract attention from the problems these groups are facing and the concessions they had to offer within the new government.